wustl-oncology/immuno_gcp_wdl_compute1/AdHoc.md

 ### Start a Google VM and configure resources for some ad hoc analysis

-By default, the following command will launch a `e2-standard-2` Google VM (2 CPUs and 8 GB memory).
-To customize these settings you can add things like the following to your `start.sh` command below:
+You will probably want to customize a few of the settings below based on how much compute resources you need.
+For example, `e2-standard-8` will create a VM with 8 CPUs and 32 GB memory.
+To customize these settings you can add things like the following to your `gcloud compute` command below:

 - `--machine-type=e2-standard-8`.
 Use an instance with 8 CPUs and 32GB memory (default would be 8 GB for an `e2-standard-2` instance).
 - `--boot-disk-size=250GB`.
 Increase boot disk to 250 GB (default would be 10 GB).